WhiteBlackGoose/dotfiles/README.md

 #### Dev

 - Suggestions for C# work
+- Warnings and errors on save
 - Debug .NET (F5 to start, F10/F11 for step over/in, F4 to stop, F7/F8 to show/hide repl)
+- Alt+@ for F# interactive

 #### Misc